shnam7/gulp-build-manager/docs/contents/builders/custom-builders.md

 GBuilder provides service functions to help custom builder development.
 All those functions return itself(this) so that it can be chained to other build service functions or build actions.

 #### src(src?: string | string[])
-Creates main build stream based on conf.src settings.<br>
+Creates main build stream based on conf.src settings.
- If conf.order is specified, then the files in the stream are ordered.<br>
+ If conf.order is specified, then the files in the stream are ordered.
  If buildOptions.sourceMap is true, internal sourceMaps are initialized.